Women and girls in the Philippines are in need of your support.

 Resolution and future steps

 To close the dialogue, the datus exchanged metal bracelets to symbolize their commitment to peace.
-A tentative agreement on land boundaries and the establishment of the CADT was reached, and all parties committed to maintaining peace and preventing future conflicts.
-They agreed to support each other’s aspirations for a dignified life by educating their children and ensuring equitable access to their ancestral land’s resources.
+They reached a tentative agreement on land boundaries and the establishment of the CADT, and all parties pledged to maintain the peace and prevent future conflicts.
+They also agreed to support each other’s aspirations for a dignified life by educating their children and ensuring equitable access to their ancestral land’s resources.

 From humanitarian response to peacebuilding